vdegenne/install-google-lens-on-windows/readme.md

 - Trigger Windows screenshot manager
 - (The user crop an area, the area is injected into the clipboard) open a new chrome window
 - paste the image from the clipboard
-- right click to open the Chrome contextual menu
+- right click to open the Chrome contextual menu on that image
 - click on "Search images with Google Lens" item